Fear0/simulated-annealing/README.md

 ### Windows

+clone the repo as above.

-install visual studio, open it, load the solution file "simulated-annealing.sln" then run.
+Install and run visual studio, load the solution file "simulated-annealing.sln" then run.